denis-mutuma/hash-table/README.md

 // Create a Hash Table as follows with a specified size e.g., 256 HashTable *ht = CreateHashTable(256);

-// Verify the hash table was created in memory, if not try again if(!ht) {
+// Verify the hash table was created in memory, reduce the hash table size and try again if(!ht) {
-    // try again?
+    // try again
     // unsufficient memory?
 }